matrix-org/matrix-rust-sdk/crates/matrix-sdk/src/sliding_sync/README.md

 `.build()`[`SlidingSyncBuilder::build`] sliding sync will attempt to load their latest cached version from storage, as well as some overall information of Sliding Sync.
-If that succeeded the lists `state` has been set to [`Preloaded`][SlidingSyncState::Preloaded].
+If that succeeded the lists `state` has been set to [`Preloaded`][SlidingSyncListLoadingState::Preloaded].
 Only room data of rooms present in one of the lists is loaded from storage.

 Any extension data will not be loaded from the cache, if added after Sliding Sync has been built: some extension data (like the to-device-message position)